sciris/sciris_paper/paper.md

 # Acknowledgements

 The authors wish to thank David P. Wilson, William B. Lytton, and Daniel J. Klein for their sponsorship of the Sciris project.
-David J. Kedziora, Dominic Delport, Kevin M. Jablonka, and Meikang Wu provided helpful feedback on and support for the Sciris library.
+David J. Kedziora, Dominic Delport, Kevin M. Jablonka, Meikang Wu, and Dina Mistry provided helpful feedback on and support for the Sciris library.

 # References